Kount/kount.github.io/_docs/ris-modes.md

 ## RIS Inquiry Data Table

-{% include alert.html style="success" text="Note that ALL FIELD NAMES for a RIS call must be UPPERCASE.
+{% include alert.html style="success" text="NOTE: All fields names for a RIS call must be UPPERCASE.
 They cannot be other case combinations such as sess, Merc, mOdE.
 However, the values for fields can be mixed case, such as SESS=UpperMixedCaseSessID95628."%}

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;border-color:#ccc;}